 You get the details of why every sentence is in the story.
 There are also some short exercises for you to try.
 One of my college professors assigned this book in one of my advanced fiction writing classes.
 This book stays within grabbing distance of my desk.
 I refer back to it constantly.
 It goes without saying that his story, “The Governor’s Ball”, is a really good story as well.

 But Ron Carlson’s book isn’t the only one I’d recommend.
 It’s not the most skimmable book, and you occasionally just need something to refer back to quickly when you want to try something new.

 There’s also The Portable MFA In Creative Writing.
 While this book is more of a reference book for creative writers and less of a ground-breaking theory, the advice in it more or less the advice you would get in a MFA program or an advanced creative writing class as an undergraduate.
-It doesn’t help you with workshopping, but again, it helps you be more confident in your own decisions as a writer.
+It doesn’t replace workshopping, but it helps you be more confident in your own decisions as a writer.

 This book comes out of The New York Writer’s Workshop.
 It wasn’t assigned to me by any professors, but one did recommend it once, years before I picked up a copy. it’s my current substitute for an MFA program while I get finish my BA.
 It has chapters on writing fiction, poetry, essays, magazines, and plays.
 I’ve read the fiction section twice, and skimmed the others.
 Whatever your craft is, you should give it a look, especially if you haven’t gone through an MFA program yet, and also especially if you don’t plan to get a traditional MFA.

 If you’ve read either of these, please let me know what you think!

 If there are other creative writing books, please share them.
 I love hearing about what other tools writers use.
 I just don’t want to workshop your story, unless you’re going to pay me for my editing services.
 Feel free to contact me with your questions.
 Hope you can take criticism!